What Is Retargeting

 Retargeting Means People Will See You Everywhere

 Meaning we can retarget visitors no matter where they come from on all the different platforms.
-Again, opening up this spider web like approach really allowing you to stay omnipresent and multichannel yourself across all of the different networks and really doubling down on your advertising investment.
+Again, opening up this spider web like approach really allows you to stay omnipresent and multichannel yourself across all of the different networks and really doubling down on your advertising investment.

 Just to make this point a little more obvious about how powerful it is, we’ll have them for Instagram and Google too.
 Essentially, we’re taking traffic from whatever source possible and getting them to our website and then we’re able to retarget them across all these other networks.